What are the effective tools to build boundaries as a homeschool mama? (And how do we even know if we need them?)

 People are often just surprised by an unconventional choice or wondering if there’s a holiday.
 They might benefit from hearing your reasons for your homeschool preference.

 If you’ve been asked something regularly, be prepared to answer, but determine your answers in advance.
-No sass required.
+No sass is required.

 Build boundaries into your homeschool day.